Genora51/Bitwise/README.md

 or if you simply prefer the command line, this command should be used:

-    bitwise run [filename.bit]
+    bitwise run PROGRAM

-`[filename.bit]` should be replaced with the path or name of the bitwise program you wish to run.
+`PROGRAM` should be replaced with the path or name of the bitwise program you wish to run.
 If `bitwise` is not a recognised command, replace it with the path of `bitwise.exe`.

 ### Python Source

 To run a bitwise file with python, use this command:

-    python bitwise.py run [filename.bit]
+    python bitwise.py PROGRAM

 If not run from the bitwise folder, replace `bitwise.py` with the full (or relative path of the `bitwise.py` file).

 Equally, if python is not in your `%PATH%` (i.e. not a valid command), replace `python` with the path of your `python.exe`.

-`[filename.bit]` should be replaced with the path or name of the bitwise program you wish to run.
+`PROGRAM` should be replaced with the path or name of the bitwise program you wish to run.

 ## Copyright notice - Icons